Felix-beep/MapReduce/README.md

 ## Specific Testing  Commands in Linux:

-1. Manually build solutions:
+Manually build solutions:
-- make
+run 'make'

-2. Execute a specific solution:
+Execute a specific solution:
-### MapReduce:
-- out/MapReduce
+- MapReduce:
-### automatic Tests:
+run 'out/MapReduce'
-- out/Test
+- Tests:
+run 'out/Test'

-3. Reduce the program to only its necessary files:
+Reduce the program to only its necessary files: run 'make clean'
-- make clean

 TO DO: